Soulrider750/AES-GCM_Python_Script/README.md

 ## AES-GCM File Encryptor / Decryptor ##

-A simple python script for encrypting and decrypting files with **AES-GCM** using the `cryptography` library.
+A simple Python script created by me for encrypting and decrypting files with **AES-GCM** using the `cryptography` library.

 This tool uses a password to derive a 256-bit key with **PBKDF2-HMAC-SHA256**, then decrypts file contents using **AES-GCM**.
 It also displays the derived key, IV, and salt in the terminal during both encryption and decryption.
 This script supports encryption with a random salt by default, or without a salt by using the `--nosalt` option.